-one course in Human Development OR

-three courses to include Childhood, Adolescent and Adult Development.
+one course in Human Development OR three courses to include Childhood, Adolescent and Adult Development.
 OR two courses that cover the Lifespan of Development .
-3-9

-Abnormal Psychology 3

-Statistics (Social science statistics OR biostatistics preferred) 3

-Medical Terminology (can be an online course) 1-3

-English Composition OR Technical Writing 3

-Ethics OR Philosophy OR Theology 3
+3-9 two courses that cover the Linespan of Development .
+3-9 Abnormal Psychology 3 Statistics (Social science statistics OR biostatistics preferred) 3 Medical Terminology (can be an online course) 1-3 English Composition OR Technical Writing 3 Ethics OR Philosophy OR Theology 3